-You need to organize the various data and information into a checklist for remodelling a kitchen.
+You need to organize the various data and information into a checklist for remodeling a kitchen.
 This includes keeping exact and orderly records.

-Many of them will echo what you discovered at the beginning of the remodelling concept.
+Many of them will echo what you discovered at the beginning of the remodeling concept.

 Things To Include In Your Kitchen Remodel Checklist